 - Adjusted LIPP Award: $5,000*(1-0.0636)=$4,682

-For LIPP purposes, assets are defined as cash and savings, investment equity, home equity, and retirement savings such as 401(k), 403(b), and IRA plans.
+For LIPP purposes, assets are defined as cash and savings, investment equity, trusts, home equity, and retirement savings such as 401(k), 403(b), and IRA plans.
 Updated asset information is collected for each LIPP application cycle.
 The assets accumulated by participants are intended to cover expenses for which LIPP does not make allowances such as out of pocket medical expenses, relocation costs, saving for down-payments, adoption, alternative reproduction technologies, elder care, etc.

 LIPP participants who hold non-traditional mortgages, such as loans from family members or other non-commercially available loans, will need to provide documentation of the repayment terms.
 If the loan terms are more favorable than those available within the conventional mortgage market this represents a gift for LIPP purposes.
 The amount of the gift will be determined by comparing the monthly payment on the non-traditional mortgage to the monthly payment on the average rate available on conventional mortgages at a 30-year fixed rate and included as income when calculating LIPP eligibility .